NiKhilForCybersec/SecuNIK/README.md

 You can also run `npm test` which calls the same command and checks that the SDK is available.

+The test projects rely solely on xUnit's built-in `Assert` methods.
+Earlier versions used the FluentAssertions library, but it now requires a commercial license.
+Switching to xUnit assertions keeps the repository fully MIT licensed without additional restrictions.

 ## Running the API

 Run the API project directly using `dotnet run`: